Come, guard this night the Christmas-Pie,

 Sift the flour, salt and icing sugar into a mixing bowl.
 Cut the butter into cubes, toss into the flour, and rub between the fingertips until the mixture resembles fine breadcrumbs.
 Don’t overdo this.
 Keep your fingers deliberately light: it is essential to keep the mixture as cold as possible for the best texture, so if you feel you’re taking too long, pop it into the freezer for 10 minutes to cool before continuing.

-While it chills, heat the oven to 170°C/150°C fan-assisted/325°F/gas mark 3, and make the frangipane.
+While it chills, heat the oven to 170°C/150°C fan/325°F/gas mark 3, and make the frangipane.
 This is not strictly the traditional way, but it’s quick and it works.
-Place all the frangipane ingredients in a mixer and mix on full for 3 minutes.
+Place all the frangipane ingredients in a mixer and blend on full for 3 minutes.
 When this is done the pies can be assembled.

 Spoon a tablespoon of mincemeat into each pastry base, gently pressing it flat with the back of the spoon.
 Place a disc of marzipan on top of the mincemeat.